-Senator Linda T. Puller, Chair of the Joint Commission on Health Care (JCHC) welcomes you to the JCHC website.
+Senator Charles W. Carrico, Sr., Chair of the Joint Commission on Health Care (JCHC) welcomes you to the JCHC website.
 The JCHC was established as a standing commission of the Virginia General Assembly in 1992.
 JCHC seeks through its research, recommendations, and legislative actions to "ensure that the Commonwealth as provider, financier, and regulator adopts the most cost-effective and efficacious means of delivery of health care services so that the greatest number of Virginians receive quality health care."
-(Code of Virginia §§ 30-168 through 170)
+JCHC's statutory purpose and authority are denoted in Code of Virginia §§ 30-168 through 170.

 Resources for Veterans